 Certain provisions of the Radio Regulations (Nos.
 9.1.1, 9.6.1, 11.15.1, Appendix 30 (§§ 4.1.3, 4.2.6 and 5.1.1, see also § 4.1.25), Appendix 30A (§§ 4.1.3, 4.2.6 and 5.1.2, see also § 4.1.25), Appendix 30B (§§ 2.6 and 6.1)) allow for an administration to act on behalf of a group of named administrations for the purpose of notifying the Bureau of frequency assignments to satellite systems.
 In such cases, the administration acting on behalf of the group is designated as the notifying administration for the group within the meaning of the Radio Regulations.
 These provisions share the common feature (albeit expressed in different manners) that, whenever an administration acts on behalf of a group of named administrations, all members of the group retain the right to respond in respect of their own services which could affect or be affected by the proposed assignment.

 For the implementation of these provisions, symbols of “Intergovernmental satellite organizations” (see Table 2 of the Preface to the BR IFIC for Space Services), irrespective of the legal status of the group of administrations forming the entity, shall be created.
 Such symbols shall be submitted to the Bureau under item A.1.f.3 of Annex 2 to Appendix 4 (“if the notice is submitted on behalf of an intergovernmental satellite organization, the symbol of that organization (see the Preface)”).
 Satellite filings bearing such a symbol shall be treated separately from filings submitted by the notifying administration on its own behalf: the special sections of such satellite filings show the notifying administration labelled as ADM/ORG, where ADM is the symbol of the notifying administration and ORG the symbol of the intergovernmental satellite organization (instead of being simply labelled ADM).
-Moreover, the satellite systems of ADM shall be listed in the coordination requirements of the satellite system of ADM/ORG if the relevant coordination thresholds are exceeded.
+Moreover, the coordination requirements of the satellite system of ADM/ORG shall include the coordination requirements with respect to ADM if the relevant coordination thresholds are exceeded.
 This method ensures the appropriate implementation of the right of “all members of the group (…) to respond in respect of their own services”.

 In parallel, the Bureau can list several administrations under item A.1.f.2 of Annex 2 to Appendix 4 (“if the notice is submitted by the notifying administration in association with other administrations, the symbols of each of the administrations (see the Preface)”) without the creation of “Intergovernmental satellite organizations”.
-In these cases, the notifying administration shall be labelled ADM and no coordination requirements with other satellite systems of that notifying administration shall be considered.
+In these cases, the notifying administration shall be labelled ADM and no coordination requirements with other satellite systems and terrestrial services of that notifying administration shall be considered.
 In other terms, the right of the notifying administration of the group to respond in respect of its own services is not applied to these cases (other administrations of the group do however retain this right).

 The following table shall apply for treatment of notices submitted by an administration acting on behalf of a group of named administrations depending on whether the group is submitted through item A.1.f.2 or A.1.f.3 of Annex 2 to Appendix 4.